ferram/jtabwb_provers/gwc_ref/README.md

-# Implementation of a refutation calculus for GWC - Gödel modal logic over witnessed crisp models
+# Implementation of a refutation calculus for the Gödel modal logic over witnessed crisp models (GWC)

 **gwcref** is the implementation of the logic **GWC**, which is